Tracing the Trace Anomaly of Dense Matter inside Neutron Stars: Results

 where the fitting coefficients $c_{km}$ are to be determined.
 This functional form explicitly satisfies the physical surface boundary condition $X(u=0, \xi)=0$, which is consistent with the vanishing of the pressure $P$ at the surface.
 The eighth-order expansion provides sufficient degrees of freedom to capture nonlinear features in the parameter space while maintaining computational tractability.

 The optimal coefficients $c_{km}$, determined through least-squares regression over our ensemble of star models constructed by the 45 chosen EOSs, are presented in Table~\ref{tab:coefficients} in Appendix~\ref{sec:EOS_models}.
-With this analytical representation, the radial profile of $X(u, \xi=\xi_0)$, and hence that of the trace anomaly $\Delta$, for a NS with a measured quantity $\xi_0$ can be determined approximately.
 To assess the accuracy of the fitting surfaces, we evaluate the root-mean-square error $\sigma$ for each correlation defined by